+A: It is not clear, as state and federal licensing vary on this treatment method.
 While it is possible to rapidly detox from heroin, it is generally not recommended.
 Methods are not yet standardized or regulated.
-What is rapid opiate detox, exactly?

-One method involves using naltrexone in conjunction with anesthesia or sedation, antiemetic ondansetron, antidiarrheal octreotide, and clonidine and benzodiazepines.
+A: One method involves using naltrexone in conjunction with anesthesia or sedation, antiemetic ondansetron, antidiarrheal octreotide, and clonidine and benzodiazepines.

-There is another method for rapid detox using naloxone in conjunction with acupuncture and electrical stimulation which increases endorphin and lessens the symptoms.
+There is another method for rapid detox using naloxone in conjunction with acupuncture and electrical stimulation, which increases endorphin and lessens the symptoms.
 Both methods require follow up rehab to help prevent relapses, which are very likely.
 It is important to note that rapid detox is more costly and dangerous and can be achieved with medical assistance and supervision only.

 The safest way to detox from heroin is by seeking medical help.
 Under supervision, doctors and nurses can help prevent severe withdrawal symptoms, as opposed to cold turkey detox method when the symptoms are much more intense and the likelihood for relapsing much bigger.
 As explained above, the symptoms can be relieved with medications, which is why seeking medical supervision and assistance during this stage is highly recommended.

 With the help of a medical professional, you will also receive emotional support.
 More and more detox clinics incorporate psychological support as a part of a clinical detox.
 The turmoil can be much more bearable and the success rate higher.
 Even if one considers detoxing from heroin alone, consultation with a medical professional prior to commencing is a must.